jadu/twig-style/README.md

 ### No spaceless tags

 The `spaceless` tag was deprecated in Twig 1.38 and 2.7.3[^1] and an equivalent `spaceless` filter was introduced.
-Usages of the `spaceless` tag are replaced with the equivalent `apply spaceless` filter.
+Usages of the `spaceless` tag must be replaced with the equivalent `apply spaceless` filter.

 ```twig
 {% apply spaceless %}